-This is the third year there has been a Humanities-based festival.
-In 2016 Human Worlds is echoing the national Being Human Festival theme of “hope and fear”, after previous events on the Sea and Me (2014) and Religion and Me (2015).
+This is the fourth year there has been a Humanities-based festival.
+In 2017 Human Worlds is echoing the national Being Human Festival theme of “lost and found”, after previous events on Hope and Fear (2016), Religion and Me (2015) and The Sea and Me (2014).

 Tuesday 8th November – Election Night USA!
 Presidential Legacies

 Come and join us at Avenue Campus for an evening of talks, discussions, live polling from the audience, and watching the coverage of the US election.
 Book your free ticket online now!

 Thursday 17th November- Being Human in an Age of Intelligent Machines.
 7:30-9pm.

 Prof John Wyatt will discuss the implications for being human, particularly sociality and religion, in light of advancements in increasingly life-like robotics and artificial intelligence.

 Come along to this interactive hands-on day at Avenue Campus exploring the humanities.
 Great for all the family.
 There will be plenty of things to do, plus some talks and exhibitions too.

 Tuesday 22nd November- Hope and Fear in ‘The Missing Woman’

 Meet the Author: Carole Burns.
 6:15-7:15